Miaoyww/NonsPlayer/README.md

     - `Cache` - The whole cache system, please get and access data here.Basic usage see `Components`-> `ViewModels` -> `PlaylistCardViewModel.cs`
 + `NonsPlayer.Core` - The core project
-    - `Apis` - The apis of the core project, you can create other platforms apis here
+    - `Apis` - The apis we are using now, but we don't suggest to add any other platforms' api, we will provide a adapter to use soon
     - `Account` - Account system here
     - `Player` - Player system here